Do your clothes have a moldy, mildew or sour smell? Learn this quick trick on how to get the smell out of towels?

 Did you know some people dry their towels wrong?

-Many people stuff their dryer full of clothes.
+Many people stuff their dryers full of clothes.
 Think about doing smaller loads.

 Can I use fabric softener on towels?